-County staff will host an online grant technical assistance workshop on the CDBG program and grant application process guidelines on Thursday, January 11, 2024, at 10:00 a.m.
+County staff will host an online grant technical assistance workshop on the CDBG program and grant application process guidelines on Tuesday, June 24, at 1:30 p.m.
 The grant technical assistance workshop will also include guidance on how to access the Neighborly Participant Portal, an online system used by the County for grant submissions.

-Attendance is REQUIRED by any agencies interested in submitting an application before investing the time and resources to apply.
+Attendance is REQUIRED by any agencies interested in submitting a grant application before investing the time and resources to apply.

-Applicants must follow instructions in this NOFA and Grant Application Guidelines and the grant application.
+Applicants must follow instructions in this NOFA, grant guidelines and the grant application.
 It is strongly encouraged that applicants have all required documents on hand when completing the application.
 Failure to follow instructions and submit all required documentation will result in disqualification.